 So if you happen to love dal and rice as much as I do, give this recipe a try!
-Hope you all enjoy this one as much as I do.
+I hope you all enjoy this one as much as I do.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.